MindscapeHQ/raygun4uwp/README.md

 **Identifier** The unique identifier you want to use to identify this customer.
 Suggestions for what you could set this to are listed in the User property section above.

 **IsAnonymous** A flag indicating whether the customer is logged in (or identifiable) or if they are anonymous.
-An anonymous user/customer still requires an identifier.
+An anonymous customer still requires an identifier.

 **UUID** A device identifier.
 Could be used to identify customers across devices, or machines that are breaking for many customers.